 From 1936 onwards Shandur Polo Festival was held annually at Shandur at the patronage of the British.

 The Shandur Polo Festival, which lasts for 3 days has developed steadily in recent years into the massive celebration of mountain polo.

-The adventurous Shandur polo match is held in July every year at the highest polo ground of the earth followed by traditional music which adds remarkable credit to the event.
-This is not the only sport event but Jashn-e-Chitral- a week-long festival celebrated in mid-September every year, and Boroghol Festival in July also features different events including swimming across torrential rivers, rock climbing, wild mountain polo , horse races and BuzKashi, yak race and yak polo, traditional wrestling and tug of war, shot puts as well as traditional dancing and singing.
+The adventurous Shandur polo match is held in July every year followed by traditional music which adds remarkable impetus to the event.
+This is not the only sports event but Jashn-e-Chitral- a week-long festival celebrated in mid-September every year, and Boroghol Festival in July also features different events including swimming across torrential rivers.
+Rock climbing, wild mountain polo, horse races and Buzkashi (an ancient game in which you have to place a goat’s carcass in a designated place), yak race and yak polo, traditional wrestling and tug of war, shot puts are all part of this week-long celebratory event.

-No festival is complete without music and sports activity in it.
-It doesn’t require any age limit to be a part of celebration because people of Chitral are sportsmen at heart.
+No festival is complete without the amalgamation of music and sports.
+It doesn’t require any age limit to be a part of the celebration because people of Chitral are sportsmen at heart and spirit.

 Chitral has an enormous potential of tourism ranging from cultural and heritage to hiking and ecotourism.
 Tourism potential in Chitral is no secret and the beautiful landscape and the unique cultural heritage give the valley a competitive advantage in attracting tourists.

 The highest mountain in the Hindu-Kush range is also visible from the main bazaar in Chitral.
 It is called Tirich Mir and it is the 4th highest mountain in the world.

 For more information on Shandur Polo Festival and the tours that we run there, contact us via: